-Hedge Funds: a fund classified as a hedge fund by Rothschild & Co, in its sole discretion, which has the capacity to go short or applyleverage, such that the gross exposure materially exceeds 100%.
-In either instance, the manager of the fund must have either used one of these powers historically, or stated an intention to do so in the future.
+Hedge Funds: a fund classified as a Hedge Fund by Rothschild & Co, in its sole discretion, which has the capacity to go short or apply leverage, such that the gross exposure materially exceeds 100%.
+In either instance, the manager of the fund must have either used one of these powers historically or stated an intention to do so in the future.
 Further details on how Rothschild & Co classifies Hedge Funds are available on request from the client adviser.
+A Hedge Fund is treated as an unregulated collective investment scheme for UK purposes and a Private Fund for US regulatory purposes.